Articles by Topic

 Rather than deeds, God wants my heart.
 He wants me to love and trust Him, enough to obey Him.
 Why He wants such a thing, I will never understand.
 After all, I have no interest in the slug’s relationship to me.
 But God wants my relationship so much that Jesus lived, died, and rose to provide for it.

-The incredible thing is: He wants that relationship with everyone, regardless of whether or not they are are “a good person”.
+The incredible thing is: He wants that relationship with everyone, regardless of whether or not they are “a good person”.

 Footnotes and Scripture References